Pezarini/xpFarmProject/nodes.md

 ## Domain
 	- The input must be an array
 	- length array must be 9
+	- Player won with a vertical line
+	- Player won with a horizontal line
+	- Player won with a diagonal line
+	- Game ends with a draw

 ## Pomodoro 1 🍅 Driver: Pk
 	- Input must be an array ✅
-	- length array must be 9
+	- length array must be 9 ✅
+	- Player X won with a vertical line 🚧

+## Pomodoro 2 🍅 Driver: Pk
+	- Player X won with a vertical line (continuation) ✅